 The Nessie Tip:

-Torque, RPM, and amps may sound like descriptions for a sports car, but they’re actually terms that measure massage gun intensity.
+Torque, RPM, and amps are words t, but they’re actually terms that measure massage gun intensity.
 The higher each factor is on your gun, the slower you should start.

-Torque: The higher the torque, the higher the pressure.
-Massage guns with 60 pounds torque are considered high.
+Torque: The higher the torque, the higher the force.
+Massage guns with 60 pounds of torque are considered strong.

 RPM: Revolutions (or pulses) per minute.
 You can expect a range between 2,000 RPM to 3,200 RPM.

-Amps: The higher the amps, the more it will penetrate the muscle.
+Amps: The higher the amps, the deeper it will penetrate the muscle.
 Amps range between 12mm on the lower end and 16mm on the higher end.

 Keep in mind that different massage guns are best suited for different needs, and it’s important to read the manufacturer’s instructions on your specific device to get the most bang for your buck.